Authenticated Contradictions from Desynchronized Provenance and Watermarking: Method

 \subsection{C2PA Signing}

-C2PA manifests are attached to images using the official \texttt{c2pa-python} bindings from the Content Authenticity Initiative\footnote{https://github.com/contentauth/c2pa-python}.
+C2PA manifests are attached to images using the official \texttt{c2pa-python} bindings from the Content Authenticity Initiative\footnote{\url{https://github.com/contentauth/c2pa-python}}.
 All signing operations use a self-signed ECDSA P-256 certificate chain consisting of a root CA certificate and a leaf signing certificate, generated with OpenSSL and combined into a chain with the signing certificate first.
-A DigiCert timestamp authority (\texttt{http://timestamp.digicert.com}) is included at signing time to bind each manifest to a trusted timestamp.
+A DigiCert timestamp authority (\url{http://timestamp.digicert.com}) is included at signing time to bind each manifest to a trusted timestamp.
 The use of a self-signed CA is deliberate and consistent with the threat model.
 The vulnerability under investigation is semantic omission, not certificate forgery, and a self-signed chain produces a cryptographically valid manifest that exercises the same verification pathway as a commercially trusted credential.

 Two manifest templates are used across pipelines, differing only in their declared action and software agent fields.
 The AI disclosure manifest declares a \texttt{c2pa.created} action, specifies \texttt{trainedAlgorithmicMedia} as the \texttt{digitalSourceType}, and identifies \texttt{StableDiffusionXL/1.0} as the software agent, constituting a complete and honest declaration of synthetic origin.
 The human-edited manifest declares a \texttt{c2pa.edited} action, identifies \texttt{PhotoEditor/2.0} as the software agent, and omits the \texttt{digitalSourceType} field entirely, making no disclosure of AI involvement.
 Both manifests are signed with the same certificate, key, and timestamp authority.
 Figure~\ref{fig:manifest_diff} presents the two templates as a structured diff.
 The complete difference between an honestly declared AI-generated image and an authenticated fake reduces to the omission of a single assertion field, an omission that is permitted by the C2PA specification, which does not mandate disclosure of generative origins~\cite{C2PA2026spec}.